 Spanish immersion at home: seven ways to create an engaging environment to help kids learn at home

-Read on to find 7 ways to promote a Spanish language immersion setting in your own home.
+Read on to find 7 ways to surround your child with Spanish at home.
 Try one, then another, and continue adding on until you and your child are learning and practicing Spanish together every day!

 I hope that you can personalize and adapt these ideas to make the language practice the most meaningful for your own child.
 Keep your child in mind as you read and think about what would get them interested, excited, and engaged!

 While the ideas in this post could be adapted for language learners of any age, I also have another post specifically for adults: 10 Ideas for Practicing Spanish as an Adult.

 Label the items in your home to provide daily exposure to Spanish vocabulary.
 Your child will quickly learn the words for sillas (chairs), puertas (doors), and estantes para libros (bookshelves) when reading and playing at home.
 These words around your rooms are called environmental print, and they can promote your child’s language and literacy skills!